mhindi2/GDML-WIki-Clone/GDML-Object-from-FreeCAD-sketches.md

 ### Document structure
 * Extrusion should be in a single GDML volume (FreeCAD Part)
 ### Allocated Material
-suggestion is to use toolbar 'Set Material' facility.
+Suggestion is to use toolbar 'Set Material' facility.
 ### On GDML Export
 * The extruded sketch is processed to create a series of booleans of GDML solids.
 * import of the exported file will show the booleans and structure in the FreeCAD Treeview